Stochastic social behavior coupled to COVID-19 dynamics leads to waves, plateaus and an endemic state

-The statistics of super-spreader events is usually fitted with a negative binomial distribution.
-The latter is in turn derived from a gamma-distributed individual reproduction number \cite{LloydSmith2005,Super_Kucharski,Vespigniani2020}.
-This can be used for partial calibration of our model.
-We assume persistent levels of social activity $\alpha_i$ to also follow a Gamma distribution with dispersion parameter $\kappa$.
-In several recent studies of epidemic dynamics in populations with persistent heterogeneity \cite{hetero_PNAS, Aguas_Gomes_Hetero_2020,neipel2020power} it has been demonstrated that dispersion parameter $\kappa$ determines the herd immunity threshold.
-Multiple studies \cite{Sneppen2020, bansal2007individual, UK_social_Keeling} of real-world contact networks report approximately exponential distribution of $\alpha$, which corresponds to $\kappa \simeq 1$.
-Throughout this paper, we assume a more conservative value, $\kappa = 2$, i.e. coefficient of variation $1/\kappa=0.5$.
-For consistency with the reported value of short-term overdispersion parameter \cite{Vespigniani2020}, $1/k\approx 1/\kappa+1/k_0\approx 3$, we set $k_0=0.4$.
-Note however that the dispersion of individual reproductive number has a wide uncertainty, and could be further enhanced by a variation of individual contagiousness.
+The statistics of super-spreader events is usually represented as a negative binomial distribution, derived from a gamma-distributed individual reproduction number \cite{LloydSmith2005}.
+The observed overdispersion parameter $k\approx 0.1-0.3$ \cite{Super_Kucharski,Vespigniani2020} can be used for partial calibration of our model.
+This short-term overdispersion has both stochastic and persistent contributions.
+In our model, the former is characterized by dispersion $k_0$.
+In addition, we assume persistent levels of social activity $\alpha_i$ to also follow a Gamma distribution with another dispersion parameter, $\kappa$.
+In several recent studies of epidemic dynamics in populations with persistent heterogeneity \cite{hetero_PNAS, Aguas_Gomes_Hetero_2020,neipel2020power} it has been demonstrated that $\kappa$ determines the herd immunity threshold.
+Multiple studies of real-world contact networks (summarized, e.g. in \cite{bansal2007individual}) report an approximately exponential distribution of $\alpha$, which corresponds to $\kappa \simeq 1$.
+Throughout this paper, we assume a more conservative value, $\kappa = 2$, i.e. coefficient of variation $1/\kappa=0.5$, half way between the fully homogeneous case and that with exponentially distributed $\alpha$.
+For consistency with the reported value of the short-term overdispersion parameter \cite{Vespigniani2020}, $1/k\approx 1/\kappa+1/k_0\approx 3$, we set $k_0=0.4$.

 According to Eq. (\ref{Langevin}), individuals, each characterized by his/her own persistent level of social activity $\alpha$, effectively diffuse in the space of their current social activity $a$.
 This leads to major modifications of the epidemic dynamics.
 For instance, the equation for the susceptible fraction in classical epidemic models \cite{keeling2011modeling} acquires the following form: